About

 The Oxford experience

-Participants will have the opportunity to immerse themselves in the history of Oxford, the oldest university in the English-speaking world as well as the top-ranked university in the world (Times Higher Education World University Rankings).
-Here in the ‘city of dreaming spires’, Fellows will enter an oasis of learning, where the world’s greatest leaders and thinkers have studied for over 900 years and where research breakthroughs continue today.
+Fellows will have the opportunity to immerse themselves in the history of Oxford, the oldest university in the English-speaking world.
+Here in the ‘city of dreaming spires,’ Fellows will enter an oasis of learning, where the world’s greatest leaders and thinkers have studied for over nine hundred years and where research breakthroughs continue to be made today.

 Who we are